Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

-To make use of this approach to quantify the difference between $C$ and $C_n$ we need to control the convergence of $P_n f_{u,c}$ to $P f_{u,c}$ simultaneously over all these $f_{u,c}$.
-One simple approach to do that is to use \textit{VC theory}.
+\paragraph{VC-theory.} To be able make use of this approach to quantify the difference between $C$ and $C_n$ we need to control the convergence of $P_n f_{u,c}$ to $P f_{u,c}$ simultaneously over all these $f_{u,c}$.
+One simple way to do this is to use VC theory.
 Since we are working here with finite dimensional RKHSs this is rather straight forward.
 In detail, whenever $u \in \cH$, $\|u\| = 1$, then $|u(x)| \leq b$ and we can use $[-b,b]$ as the interval over which we vary $c$.
 Hence, let